moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/use-state/use-state.md

 1. Importing the useState hook:
    - To use the useState hook, you need to import it from the 'react' package like this: `import React, { useState } from 'react';`

-***howtojs: react:: react-hook-useState;To initialize state, declare a variable with destructuring method and equalize to your initial value.***
+***howtojs: react:: react-hook-useState;To initialize state, declare variables using destructuring and initialize to your initial value.***
 1. Initializing state:

    - To initialize state, you call the useState hook and pass in the initial value for the state.
 The hook returns an array with two elements: the current state value and a function to update the state.
 For example: `const [count, setCount] = useState(0);`
    - In this example, the initial value of the state is 0, and the hook returns a variable called 'count' to access the current value of the state, and a function called 'setCount' to update the state.

-   ***howtojs: react:: react-hook-useState;To access the current value of the state, simply use the variable returned by the useState hook inside a curly brace in a tag element.***
+   ***howtojs: react:: react-hook-useState;To access the current value of the state variable in JSX, simply use the variable returned by the useState hook inside a curly brace in a tag element.***
 2. Accessing state:
    - To access the current value of the state, you simply use the variable returned by the useState hook.
 For example, to display the value of 'count' in JSX: `<p>Count: {count}</p>`